gridscale/terraform-provider-gridscale/website/docs/d/template.html.md

 page_title: "gridscale: template"
 sidebar_current: "docs-gridscale-datasource-template"
 description: |-
-  Gets the id of a template by name.
+  Gets data of a template by name.
 ---

 # gridscale_template

-Get the id of a template with a specific name.
+Get data of a template with a specific name.
 This can be used to make it more visible which template is being used for new storages.

 An error is triggered if the template name does not exist.